CrossyChainsaw/Portfolio/README.md

 **Design and implement**: You design a release process and implement a continuous integration and deployment solution (using e.g. Gitlab CI and Docker).

 ## Continuous Integration
 I've setup continuous integration pipelines in all my applications.
-The pipelines build the application and run all the unit tests I've written.
+The pipelines build the application and run all the tests I've written, except for reverse-hangman-online-frontend.
+This service doesn't get tested automatically.
+The reason for that is because there are only integration tests in the frontend that depend on my backend service.
+I can't test these automatically since my backend has to be running.
 I did all of this using the GitHub actions section.
 GitHub actions provides lots of templates which make it very easy to setup a pipeline.
 For my front-end, back-end, game-statistics-service and word-service I used a Node.js, .NET template another .NET template and a Java maven template respectively.

 Here's an example where I the pipeline actually helped me improve my code.
 I kept getting build errors, but my project itself would just run normally so without the pipeline I would't notice.
 I did get a few messages in my IDE but I always ignored them, I only noticed it when they were gone.